FabioCeleste/api-rest-express/README.md

 # api-rest-express

-Api rest with express and users
+This is an api rest structure with user registration and authentication ready, using SQL database, the password already has the hash